Back To Search Results

 (Click Image to Enlarge)

-<p>APRV Pressure Cycles With Superimposed Spontaneous Breathing
+<p>Airway Pressure Release Ventilation Pressure Cycles with Superimposed Spontaneous Breathing

 Habashi NM.
 Other approaches to open-lung ventilation: airway pressure release ventilation.
 Crit Care Med.
 2005;33(3 suppl):228-240. doi: 10.1097/01.ccm.0000155920.11893.37.